-To offer the industry and consumers guidance, I wrote a document for the Harvey Water Softeners dealer network in 2014, in which I summarised the official position on drinking softened water.
+To offer the industry and consumers guidance, I wrote a document for the Harvey Water Softeners UK dealer network in 2014, in which I summarised the official position on drinking softened water.

-All of that said, you are in for a complete and interesting surprise as I have researched this exhaustively.
+That said, you are in for a complete and interesting surprise as I have researched this exhaustively.

 Some companies recommend always having a hard water tap – that may be because they are in a very hard water area (such as Suffolk), or are very large organisations with a lot of staff, such as Harvey Softeners, wherein those circumstances it is easier to have a simple 'one size fits all' policy that makes it easy for all staff to follow.

 Let's Look at the Facts

 Can I drink softened water?

 Yes… and it's even considered "wholesome".
 The definition of wholesome is "conducive to or suggestive of good health and physical well-being".
 In this context, 'Wholesome' means Healthy and Drinkable.